 The decision to admit an applicant to a program is based primarily on a combination of the following criteria according to the requirements of the specific program.

-- Quality of previous undergraduate and graduate work.
-The Graduate College requires as a minimum standard a "B” average of 3.0 on a 4.0 scale, in a program of study resulting in the award of a baccalaureate degree from a regionally accredited college or university.
+Quality of previous undergraduate and graduate work.
+The Graduate College requires a minimum “B” average (3.0 on a 4.0 scale), in a program of study resulting in the award of a baccalaureate degree from a regionally accredited college or university.
+Applicants who have earned a minimum cumulative GPA of 2.7 on a 4.0 scale can be considered for provisional admission.
 If an applicant has studied at the graduate level and performed satisfactorily, less weight may, but not necessarily, be placed on the quality of the undergraduate academic record.
 Some programs require a higher minimum grade point average for admission.

-- Strength of letters of recommendation from persons competent to judge the applicant’s probable success in graduate school.
+Strength of letters of recommendation from persons competent to judge the applicant’s probable success in graduate school.
 These letters are usually from the applicant’s former professors who are able to give an in-depth evaluation of the applicant’s strengths and weaknesses with respect to academic work.
 Additional recommendations may come from employers or supervisors who are familiar with the applicant’s work experience.
-Applicants should instruct their references to send all letters of recommendation directly to the program in which they desire entrance.

-- Official scores on required aptitude or advanced knowledge examination(s).
-Click here for more information about entrance examinations.
+Official scores on required aptitude or advanced knowledge examination(s).